 2) The Talisman (En Vivo!, recorded 2011)

 At some point his voice must eventually give in, right?
 Well, it seems that whenever you think it might be over, Dickinson bounces back with completely supernatural performances like this one.
-A new song, from the latest album, with one of the most challenging registers in the band’s history.
+A new song, from a new album, with one of the most challenging registers in the band’s history.
 And Dickinson just fucking nails it: